Unions and Electoral Politics

 One of the major obstacles to understanding the underrepresentation of working class Americans in politics is the lack of data on the class backgrounds of candidates or the types of class-based appeals candidates make to working-class voters.
 In collaboration with the Center for Working-Class Politics, the Center for Work & Democracy is creating a dataset of all candidates who have run for Congress in primary or general elections since 2010 by recording the occupational backgrounds of candidates, how (if) candidates portray their class background on the campaign trail, what kinds of messaging candidates employ, what endorsements they receive, and where they receive their funding.

-We envision this dataset providing a wealth of insights for scholars and activists interested in advancing critical, but sadly overlooked research on the intersection of class and electoral politics.
+This dataset provides a wealth of insights for scholars and activists interested in advancing critical, but sadly overlooked research on the intersection of class and electoral politics.

 Project by